 - Budget Accommodation – The cabin accommodation is air-conditioned and features a seating area, TV and DVD.
 Echo Beach Tourist Park features an outdoor pool

 - Caravan Parks – Big 4 Whiters Village has cottages, villas and caravan sites available.
 Enjoy the BBQ area, play tennis, and ping-pong, go for a swim or even play mini golf across the road.

-If you prefer a home away from home style accommodation then Air BnB is the best choice for you.
+If you prefer a home away from home style accommodation then an apartment is the best choice for you.
 There are so many options for singles, families and budget-friendly options as well.
-Check out the map below to find the perfect air BnB in Lakes Entrance.
+Check out the map below to find the perfect apartment in Lakes Entrance.

 Nature places to visit near Lakes Entrance

 Lakes Entrance is a blessed town with thick Australian bush and the beach right on its doorstep.
 With the nature that surrounds it, you are able to go out and see the best that this part of Victoria, Gippsland, has to offer in one place.

 Seeing a Koala in its natural habitat is a dream for many visitors to Australia and to be honest many Aussies as well.
 Going to a zoo or a conservation centre is against many people’s beliefs but if you are staying in Lakes Entrance a short day trip to Raymond Island will allow you to see them in their home.

 Raymond Island is located around 200 meters from the town of Paynesville.

 How far is Raymond Island from Lakes Entrance?